GoogleCloudPlatform/ai-on-gke/finetuning-llama-7b-on-l4/README.md

 print(tokenizer.batch_decode(gen_tokens)[0])
 ```

-Let’s review the high level of what we’ve included in the Fine Tuning file above.
+Let’s review the high level of what we’ve included in `finetune.py`.
 First we load the base model from GCS using GCS Fuse.
 Then we load the dataset from HuggingFace.
 The finetuning uses PEFT which stands for Parameter-Efficient Fine-Tuning.
 It is a technique that allows you to fine tune an LLM using a smaller number of parameters, which makes it more efficient, flexible and less computationally expensive.

+The fine-tuned model initially are separate LoRA weights.
+In the `finetune.py` script, the base model and LoRA weights are merged
+so the fine-tuned model can be used as a standalone model.
+This does utilize more storage than needed,
+but in return you get better compatibility with different libraries for serving.

-Next, create a container image that will run <code>[finetune.py](finetune.py)</code>.
-Create a file named <code>Dockerfile</code> with the following content:
+Next, create a container image that will run the `finetune.py`.
+Create a file named `Dockerfile` with the following content:
 ```Dockerfile
 FROM nvidia/cuda:12.2.0-runtime-ubuntu22.04